-Go through your files, your closets, your drawers, the random shoebox in the back of your closet and purge all of these things.
+Go through your files, your closets, your drawers, and the random shoebox in the back of your closet and ruthlessly declutter all of these electronics.

-Go through your toy rooms, bedrooms, garage, living room, and search for toys that are broken or missing parts, games that no longer have all the pieces, and puzzles that are missing pieces.
-Throw them away.
+Go through your toy rooms, bedrooms, garage, and living room searching for toys that are broken or missing parts, games that no longer have all the pieces, and puzzles that are missing pieces.

-I don’t care if it still has the tags on it, if it was a gift from your best friend, or if you’re sure you will lose those last 10 pounds and be able to wear that pair of jeans next year…
+I don’t care if it has tags on it yet, if it was a gift from your best friend, or if you’re sure you will lose those last 10 pounds and be able to wear that pair of jeans next year…

 Do yourself a favor and purge everything in your closet that doesn’t fit AND flatter your CURRENT body.